Larry Agran: Municipal action on chlorofluorocarbons

 Agran, Rowland and Molina, championed what was described as one of "the most far reaching measures" in banning commercial process and consumer product use of CFCs.
 The ordinance is recognized as jumpstarting municipal, state, national, and international efforts to craft legislation that banned CFCs.

+1992 presidential campaign

+In 1992, Agran unsuccessfully sought the Democratic Party nomination for president.
+He proposed removing all United States troops from Western Europe and Japan and redirecting 150 billion dollars as a "peace dividend" (1992 value) to local cities and towns for local services such as "public health clinics, libraries, police forces, and transportation", a national health program, and environmental protections.

+Despite holding only a local office and being unknown outside California, in a poll on January 22, 1992, he tied with two well-known national politicians: Senator Tom Harkin of Iowa and former California governor Jerry Brown.

+According to Carole Florman, organizer of the Global Warming Leadership Forum in Tallahassee in February (in which Agran participated), "the audience was more enthusiastic about Larry Agran than about Bill Clinton".
+At a debate at Lehman College on 31 March 1992, Agran was arrested after calling out from the audience to be included.

+Agran performed poorly in the New Hampshire primary, but did pick up modest support in later primaries as a protest candidate with appeal to those unhappy with the other candidates.
+He received three votes at the 1992 Democratic National Convention.

+Agran was excluded from every television debate, along with some other minor candidates, such as Eugene McCarthy.

+City government, 1998–present

 Return to city government in 1998

 In 1998, Agran re-entered public service as an Irvine City Councillor.

 He was again elected mayor in the 2000 election (in which he was unopposed), and in 2002.
 He later, unsuccessfully, sought the mayoralty in 2012.

 Agran rejoined the city council in 2004 and has, for many years, served as a councilor, being most recently re-elected in 2020.
 He chaired the city's Great Park board until February 2011.
 (The board is charged with planning, constructing and operating a new park of nearly 1500 acre at the former Marine Corps Air Base El Toro in Irvine.)